Infinite set: Properties

+History

 Important ideas discussed by David Burton in his book The History of Mathematics: An Introduction include how to define "elements" or parts of a set, how to define unique elements in the set, and how to prove infinity.
 Burton also discusses proofs for different types of infinity, including countable and uncountable sets.
 Topics used when comparing infinite and finite sets include ordered sets, cardinality, equivalency, coordinate planes, universal sets, mapping, subsets, continuity, and transcendence.
 Cantor's set ideas were influenced by trigonometry and irrational numbers.
 Other key ideas in infinite set theory mentioned by Burton, Paula, Narli and Rodger include real numbers such as π, integers, and Euler's number.

 Both Burton and Rogers use finite sets to start to explain infinite sets using proof concepts such as mapping, proof by induction, or proof by contradiction.
 Mathematical trees can also be used to understand infinite sets.
 Burton also discusses proofs of infinite sets including ideas such as unions and subsets.

 In Chapter 12 of The History of Mathematics: An Introduction, Burton emphasizes how mathematicians such as Zermelo, Dedekind, Galileo, Kronecker, Cantor, and Bolzano investigated and influenced infinite set theory.
 Many of these mathematicians either debated infinity or otherwise added to the ideas of infinite sets.
-Potential historical influences, such as how Prussia's history in the 1800's, resulted in an increase in scholarly mathematical knowledge, including Cantor's theory of infinite sets.
+Potential historical influences, such as how Prussia's history in the 1800s, resulted in an increase in scholarly mathematical knowledge, including Cantor's theory of infinite sets.

 One potential application of infinite set theory is in genetics and biology.

 Examples

 Countably infinite sets

-The set of all integers, {..., -1, 0, 1, 2, ...} is a countably infinite set.
+The set of all integers, {..., −1, 0, 1, 2, ...} is a countably infinite set.
 The set of all even integers is also a countably infinite set, even if it is a proper subset of the integers.

 The set of all rational numbers is a countably infinite set as there is a bijection to the set of integers.

 Uncountably infinite sets

 The set of all real numbers is an uncountably infinite set.
 The set of all irrational numbers is also an uncountably infinite set.

+The set of all subsets of the integers is uncountably infinite.